aimms/how-to/Articles/615/615-mip-initial-solution.rst

 When solving MIP models, it is possible to provide an initial solution as a starting point for supported solvers.
 CPLEX, Gurobi and CBC are the solvers available in AIMMS that support this.

-You can do this by changing the following options for the corresponding solvers (X.X represents the version number)
+You can do this by changing the following options for the corresponding solvers (X.X represents the version number).

 Go to :menuselection:`Settings > Project Options`: